audreyh614/Aspiring-Small-Businesses/README.md

 2) ...

-Project Name
-Project Objective
-  a.
-What problem are you solving?
-  b.
-How are you solving this problem?
 Job Description
   a.
 1 paragraph explaining the company, title, and job description for the job posting you selected
   b.
 Breifly explain how the project is related to the job posting